-As businesses and organizations make the leap toward using cloud-based technology for all sorts of services, so too are many government agencies.
+Many government agencies exist as businesses and organizations use cloud-based technology for various services.
 Cloud computing is the way of the future – but it also introduces new security risks to organizations using the cloud as a technology strategy.

-Many government agencies own especially sensitive data, which could have potentially devastating implications in the wrong hands.
-For this reason and more, any cloud service provider (CSP) that works with the U.S. federal government must become FedRAMP-certified.
+Many government agencies own susceptible data, which could have potentially devastating implications in the wrong hands.
+For this reason, any Cloud Service Provider (CSP) that works with the U.S. federal government must become FedRAMP-certified.

-The Federal Risk and Authorization Management Program (FedRAMP) is a U.S. government-wide program that provides a standardized approach to security assessment, authorization, and continuous monitoring for cloud products and services.
-The goal of FedRAMP is to make sure federal data is consistently protected at a high level in a variety of cloud solutions, so that government agencies can find and use those trustworthy CSPs more easily.
+The Federal Risk and Authorization Management Program (FedRAMP) is a U.S. government-wide program that provides a standardized approach to security assessment, authorization, and continuous monitoring of cloud products and services.
+FedRAMP aims to ensure federal data is consistently protected at a high level in various cloud solutions so that government agencies can find and use those trustworthy CSPs more easily.

-Receiving FedRAMP certification can be a long and tedious process, but it doesn’t have to be.
+Receiving FedRAMP certification can be long and tedious, but it doesn’t have to be.
 Preparing for FedRAMP before you submit for authorization can help make the certification process less cumbersome.

-In this article we’ll help you prepare for FedRAMP certification so that when you’re ready to enroll, you can do so without a hitch.
+In this article, we’ll help you prepare for FedRAMP certification so you can do so without a hitch when you’re ready to enroll.

 What Is FedRAMP Certification?